 Georgia Lease Agreement Templates (7)

-Rental Application – Before authorizing a lease, the potential tenant’s credentials should be verified by collecting their employment, credit, and other related information.
+Rental Application – Before authorizing a lease, the potential tenant’s credentials should be verified by the landlord.

 Association of Realtors Agreement – Provided by the Georgia Association of Realtors for residential tenancies.